 Ingredients

-- 2 prepared soy marinated eggs optional, prepared per recipe accompanying this post
+- 2 prepared soy marinated eggs optional, prepared per linked recipe

-- 1-2 tbsp black garlic oil optional, prepared per recipe accompanying this post
+- 1-2 tablespoon black garlic oil optional, prepared per linked recipe

-- 2 blocks (200 g each) frozen ramen noodles or sub homemade, or dried ramen noodles
+- 2 blocks (200 g each) frozen ramen noodles sub homemade or dried ramen noodles

 - 2 green onions greens sliced thin